20 Best Ski Resorts in Wisconsin

 The city is home to dozens of waterparks and theme parks to make your stay even more exciting.
 Hence it’s a great option when looking for Wisconsin vacation ideas in winter.

-The nearby Mirror Lake State Park offers plenty of hiking and snowshoeing opportunities, and if you visit around the Christmas period, the kids will love Snowland, a winter wonderland with Santa visits, and lots of fun holiday-themed activities.
+The nearby Mirror Lake State Park offers plenty of hiking and snowshoeing opportunities, and if you visit around the Christmas period in Wisconsin, the kids will love Snowland, a winter wonderland with Santa visits, and lots of fun holiday-themed activities.

 11. Mt Ashwabay – Bayfield